- Education

 Here are the six main takeaways.

 When traditional in-person instruction was no longer an option at higher education institutions due to the pandemic, faculty across the country turned to learning technologies – primarily video conferencing (VC), a learning management system (LMS), and a video management system (VMS).
-These technologies allowed instructors to continue on the classroom experience, although it may have looked a bit different than before.
+These technologies allowed instructors to continue the classroom experience, although it may have looked a bit different than before.

 Now that technologies are integrated into classrooms, their use will continue now and in the future.